Freakwill/pyrimidine/paper/paper.md

 [`Pyrimidine`](https://github.com/Freakwill/pyrimidine) stands as a versatile framework designed for genetic algorithms (GAs), offering exceptional extensibility for a wide array of evolutionary algorithms.

-Leveraging the principles of object-oriented programming (OOP) and the meta-programming, we introduce a distinctive design paradigm coined as "algebra-inspired Programming", signifying the fusion of algebraic methodologies with the software architecture.
+Leveraging the principles of object-oriented programming (OOP) and the meta-programming, we introduce a distinctive design paradigm coined as "algebra-inspired Programming". signifying the fusion of algebraic methodologies with the software architecture.

 # Statement of need

 GAs [@holland; @katoch] have found extensive application across various domains and have undergone modifications and integrations with new algorithms [@alam; @cheng; @katoch].
 For details about the principles of GA, refer to the references [@holland; @simon].

-In a typical Python implementation, populations are defined as lists of individuals, with each individual represented by a chromosome composed of a list of genes.
+In a typical Python GA implementation, populations are defined as lists of individuals, with each individual represented by a chromosome composed of a list of genes.
 Creating an individual can be achieved utilizing either the standard library's `array` or the widely-used third-party library [`numpy`](https://numpy.org/) [@numpy].
 The evolutionary operators are defined on these structures.

 A concise comparison between `pyrimidine` and other frameworks is provided in \autoref{frameworks}.